atsuoishimoto/python-raindropio/docs/getting_started.rst

 You can also get source code from `Github <https://github.com/atsuoishimoto/python-raindropio>`_.

-Getting token
+Getting test token
 ----------------------

-You need to get a token to use Raindrop.io APIs.
+Get a token to use Raindrop.io APIs for testing.

 1. Register your application at `Developers page <https://app.raindrop.io/#/settings/apps/dev>`_.